abeselom-tesfay/Image-Denoising-Autoencoder/README.md

 #### Architecture
 The model employs a convolutional autoencoder with residual blocks to enhance training stability and feature preservation.
 The architecture includes:

-- Encoder: Series of convolutional layers with max-pooling for feature extraction
+- **Encoder**: Series of convolutional layers with max-pooling for feature extraction
-- Bottleneck: Compressed representation learning
+- **Bottleneck**: Compressed representation learning
-- Decoder: Transposed convolutions for image reconstruction
+- **Decoder**: Transposed convolutions for image reconstruction
-- Residual Connections: Skip connections to mitigate vanishing gradient problems
+- **Residual** Connections: Skip connections to mitigate vanishing gradient problems

 #### Noise Model
 Gaussian noise with variance 0.01 is added to clean CIFAR-10 images to create training and testing pairs for the denoising task.